 Your Next Steps

 Almost irrespective of what you’ve done up till now, there’s still the chance you both will reunite as a stronger couple without either of you displaying those aforementioned unhealthy traits.
-What that chance will be, though, depends largely on what you do next.
+What that chance will be, though, depends mostly on what you do next.

 Will you prepare, soak up critical knowledge, and action what you learn?